Go beyond your typical JB day trip to KSL and City Square Mall while sticking to a friendly budget!

-The signature Hainanese Chicken Cutlet (RM17.90, ~S$5.70) is what most people visit for, while toasts and sandwiches are available if you’re looking for something lighter.
+Their signature Hainanese Chicken Cutlet (RM17.90) is what most people go here for, while their toasts and sandwiches are also available if you’re looking for something lighter.

-We also tried some interesting drinks that are less common in Singapore, like the Kopi Gu You (RM3.40, ~S$1) (coffee with butter) and the Three Layer Milk Tea or Milk Kopi (RM6.30, ~S$2).
+We tried some interesting drinks that you won’t encounter much in Singapore, like the Kopi Gu You (RM3.40) (coffee with butter) and the Three Layer Milk Tea, also known as the Milk Kopi (RM6.30).

 Address: 131, Jalan Trus, Bandar Johor Bahru, 80000 Johor Bahru, Johor, Malaysia

-One of JB’s oldest, Salahuddin Bakery is much like a living museum.
-Opened in 1937, it still seems to retain its rustic and antique decor with Peranakan tiles and old-school signages and calendars.
+Salahuddin Bakery is one of JB’s oldest eateries and feels much like a living museum.
+Even if it opened back in 1937, they have retained their rustic and antique decor with Peranakan tiles, complete with old-school signages and calendars.

 Traditional bakes and pastries sold here include bread, cakes, and curry puffs — all baked in an old wood-fired oven.
-We tried the Karipap Ayam (RM3.50, ~S$1.10) and Sugar Puff (RM2, ~$0.60), which is a good try if you like flaky and crumbly pastries!
+We tried the Karipap Ayam (RM3.50) and Sugar Puff (RM2), which is a good try if you like flaky and crumbly pastries!